Orion Marine wins appeal in copyright case vs Sealegs

 In a statement, Smuggler Marine and Orion thanked boaties across the country for their support.

-The directors of Smuggler Marine, David and Paulin Pringle, along with Orion manager Darren Leybourne acknowledged the support of the NZ Marine Industry.
+The directors of Smuggler Marine, David and Paulin Pringle, along with Orion manager Darren Leybourne, acknowledged the support of the NZ Marine Industry.

 "The court's decision has supported our view that Orion's amphibious technology is different to anything else currently available, and this is what the case was all about," they said in a statement.